Psychoeducational Testing

 One integrated evaluation, built for formal documentation

 A psychoeducational evaluation combines cognitive testing with academic testing — and relevant attention measures when needed — into a single integrated report.
-It describes how a student learns, where they're struggling, and what supports the findings point to.
-It's an assessment that informs an accommodation request, not a guarantee of any particular outcome.
+It describes how a student learns, where they are struggling, and what supports the findings point to.
+It is an assessment that informs an accommodation request, not a guarantee of any particular outcome.

 This evaluation may be a good fit if: